-Pieter Beck (previously Present) is post-doctoral assistant at the Department of Philosophy and Moral Sciences (Ghent University).
-He studied Philosophy at Ghent University and obtained his Phd in 2019 at Vrije Universiteit Brussel (VUB) with a dissertation on Learning in the world: Petrus van Musschenbroek (1692-1761) and "(Newtonian) Experimental Philosophy".
-He provides teaching assistance for courses on philosophy of science and general epistemology.
-His research is situated in the field of integrated history and philosophy of science (IHPS), with a focus on the history of science in the late 17th and 18th century.
+Pieter Beck (previously Present) is a post-doctoral researcher at the Department of Philosophy and Moral Sciences (Ghent University).
+He studied Eastern Languages and Cultures (BA) and Philosophy (BA and MA) at Ghent University and obtained his Phd in 2019 at Vrije Universiteit Brussel (VUB).
+He is currently an FWO (Research Foundation-Flanders) postdoctoral fellow, with a project on 'Chemical reactions: the performance and (re)interpretation of chemical experiments in the Dutch Republic (1750-1800)'.
+He also provides teaching assistance for courses on philosophy of science and general epistemology.
+His research is situated in the field of integrated history and philosophy of science (IHPS), with a focus on the history of science in the "long" 18th century.
 More specifically, his research deals with questions related to the nature of scientific practice, the role of experimentation, and the institutionalisation and teaching of science, especially chemistry.

 I provide teaching assistance for courses on philosophy of science and epistemology:

 I also guide students writing a bachelor's or master's thesis on several topics.
 I likewise guide students writing a master's thesis for the educational master on topics such as critical thinking and methods for teaching philosophy.